 It is important to mention that it is good practice to use first in, first out (FIFO) to manage your stock and ensure your malt is used up well before its best before date.
-We want to keep the malt as fresh as possible and suggest you aim to use up your malt stock two to three months from delivery.
+We want to keep the malt as fresh as possible and suggest you aim to use up your malt stock two to three months after delivery.
 If that is not possible, do not worry – it is only a guide.
 The following tips should help you manage and maintain your stock well enough to last much longer if necessary.

 These are our key tips for storing whole-grain malt in 25kg sacks.